 To get more information about immigration in the CNMI, you may:

 - Call the USCIS Contact Center at 800-375-5283.
 During regular business hours, applicants who need more information or assistance can speak to a USCIS service representative.
 This toll-free number has automated information available 24 hours a day, 7 days a week.
 In the CNMI, live assistance is available Tuesday through Friday, 7 a.m. to 2 p.m. local time.

 - Find the status of your case by using the My Case Status tool.

 - Make an appointment to visit the USCIS Application Support Center (ASC) at TSL Plaza in Saipan.
 Walk-ins for emergencies only, will be seen after people with appointments.

 - Email us at CNMI.CSC@uscis.dhs.gov.

-More information on U.S. immigration-related and travel issues can be found through the links on the right.
+More information on U.S. immigration-related and travel issues can be found below.

 - Individuals Waiting for a Decision on a Nonimmigrant Employment-Based Petition